 Do I need to bring my own toiletries?

 Of course not!
-Island Abodes provides all guests with toilet paper, paper towels, hand soap, dish soap, laundry detergent (for Down Yonder Villa, Garden Suite and Penthouse only), dishwasher soap (Down Yonder Villa and Penthouse only).
-Each unit also comes with shampoo, bath gel and the Chocolate Hole rentals come with hair conditioner.
+Island Abodes provides all guests with toilet paper, paper towels, hand soap, dish soap, laundry detergent (for Down Yonder Villa, Garden Suite, Honeymoon and Penthouse only), dishwasher soap (Down Yonder Villa and Penthouse only).
+Each unit also comes with shampoo, bath gel and the Chocolate Hole rentals and Papaya Suite comes with hair conditioner.

 What about an iron and ironing board?